Regie-Daquioag/Canvas/README.md

 ## Notes

-I was able to add pinching to images but for some reason, the scale doesn't stay if I were to move the image.
-So I just ended up commenting it out.
+We were able to add pinching to images but for some reason, the scale doesn't stay if were were to move the image.
+So we just ended up commenting it out.

 ## License